hpi-swa-teaching/live-programming-systems/projects/extempore/analysisPlan.md

 ## Models

 ### Mutable or immutable past
 Extempore has no special concept of past evaluations or any other model of the past.
 The only way in which the past manifests is the current state of the environment.
-Because of this, it is cearly an *immutable past* system as proposed by @Rein.
+Because of this, it is cearly an *immutable past* system as proposed by @Rein2016HLL.

 ### Tanimoto's Level of Live Programming
-Extempore classifies as a *Tanimoto level 4* live system, since it "permits a programmer to edit a program while it is running, and furthermore the system continues the execution immediately and without noticeable interruption according to the updated version of the program." @Tanimoto This is achieved through very short adaptation and emergence times as well as the seperation of adaptation and execution into different threads.
+Extempore classifies as a *Tanimoto level 4* live system, since it "permits a programmer to edit a program while it is running, and furthermore the system continues the execution immediately and without noticeable interruption according to the updated version of the program." @Tanimoto2013PEL This is achieved through very short adaptation and emergence times as well as the seperation of adaptation and execution into different threads.

 ### Steady Frame
 Extempore provides a constantly meaninful environment through the use of atomic updates.
-This is to be considered steady as described by @Hancock page 58.
+This is to be considered steady as described by @Hancock2003RTP page 58.
 However the system itself holds no explicit or readable representation of the state upon which decisions can be made.
 While this state is often contained in the text editor of the user, this is not a part of the system itself but more of the workflow associated with it.
-Extempore is therefore *steady* in and of itself and becomes *steady frame* in the usual single-user live workflow that is described above.
+Extempore is therefore *steady* but not *steady frame* as there is no explicit and intuitively understandable context in which a user could develop and understand changes.

 ### Impact on distances
-@Ungar proposes three distances/immediacies for live systems.
-While Extempore has two short distances, it does not encompass a visual system.
+@Ungar1997DEI proposes three distances/immediacies for live systems.
+While extempore has two short distances, it does not encompass a visual system.
 Therefore the third distance is inapplicable:
 * Extempore has a very small *temporal distance* due to small adaptation and emergence times.
 This is further helped by the usual workflow, which is mostly comprised of small, contained changes.
 * Extempore also has a very small *semantic distance*.
 The user has to only issue one action to change the state of the system.
 * Extempore has no visual component, therefore the term of *visual distance* loses it's meaning in regard to the system itself.
 There is however a rough representation of the current system state in the text-editor of the user.
 This representation has the same visual distance as most conventional, non-live systems.

 ---